ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 If your phone is exposed to a strong magnetic field, part of your device's integrated circuit might become magnetized, leaving your compass pointing in the wrong direction.
 Nearly every phone has some strategy to calibrate the magnetometer under these circumstances.
 You might trigger this when measuring the strength of a magnetic field.
 For your phone to make sure the compass is working, it will automatically subtract the component from the external field to get calibrated data.
 This could be a problem if you try to measure a higher magnetic field on purpose.

 :::::: Exercise
 Now make a magnetometer measurement by putting the magnet around your phone.
 Make sure the absolute field strength is 100µT or more.
-Then you can rotate the phone about every axis while measuring, and at some point the readings will suddenly drop to around 50µT.
+Then you can rotate the phone about every axis while measuring, and if your phone applies a calibration to the reading, at some point the readings will suddenly drop (usually to around 50µT, sometimes less).

 During calibration, the magnetometer will use the Earth's magnetic field in conjunction with its gyroscope to determine the relative orientation of its sensors.
 Since the $x, y$ and $z$ directions are mutually orthogonal, it will analyze how rotation along each of these axes affects the sensor measurement to determine how these axes are aligned relative to the device.
 ::: Question
-Why do you expect to see the change in readings?
+For a phone that applies active calibration, why do you expect to see the change in readings?
 :::
 Therefore, for the purpose of measuring the *raw* strength of a magnetic field, you should switch to the *uncalibrated* magnetometer.
 ::::::